microsoft/pxt-arcade/docs/tutorials/happy-flower.md

 ## Introduction @unplugged

-Flowers make everyone around them happier.
-To show this, we can create a flower that sends out happy thoughts.
+Flowers make everyone around them happier, especially the bees who get nector from them.
+To show this, we can create a flower that sends happy little bees back to the hive.

 ![Happy thoughts](/static/tutorials/happy-flower/happy-thoughts.gif)